lockedatapublished/blog/content/posts/2018-07-12-emojify-gh.md

 {{< figure src="../img/2018-07-12-datasaurus.png" title="datasauRus issue tracker">}}

 Now, it's time for us to get cracking on some of our repo issue trackers!
 Have fun with your own labelling!

+Edited to add: [`usethis::use_github_labels`](http://usethis.r-lib.org/reference/use_github_labels.html) might be of interest, although it doesn't update the names of existing labels.
+It is probably particularly useful for setup.